caribou/caribou-template/README.md

 # caribou-template

-A Leiningen template for FIXME.
+A Leiningen template for generating Caribou sites.

 ## Usage

-FIXME
+    lein new caribou proteome

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Instrument

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.